claygiffin/100-coaches-site/src/pages/services/index.md

     solution which may include our unique ability to bring together multiple world class resources.
   servicesList:
+    - description: >-
+        Recognized as one of the 50 leading business thinkers in the world by Thinkers50, and a Top Influencer on Linkedin, Whitney Johnson is an expert on disruptive innovation and personal disruption; specifically, a framework which she codified in the critically-acclaimed book Disrupt
+        Yourself: Putting the Power of Disruptive Innovation to Work and builds upon in Build an A Team.
+She developed her proprietary framework and diagnostics after having co-founded the Disruptive Innovation Fund with Harvard Business School’s Clayton Christensen.
+This framework is complemented by a deep understanding of how executives, teams, and organizations create and destroy value, having spent nearly a decade as an Institutional Investor-ranked equity analyst on Wall Street.
+Whitney works with organizations of all sizes to optimize their human capital;
+        helping them understand and utilize the Learning Curve, offering insight into how leaders must work together to leverage the talent and leadership of their company.
+      image: /uploads/wj14.gif
+      provider: Whitney Johnson
+      title: Disruptive Innovation and Personal Disruption
     - description: >
         Over 5 million people use our Business Model Canvas.
 Join them by using our platform and services to clearly understand customers, create better